Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Revelation 21:10-21

-This heavenly depiction is more than a fantasy home to look forward to at the end of our earthly journey.
+This heavenly depiction is more than a fantasy home to look forward to at the end of a believer's journey.
 It is the blueprint of an entire Christian life lived for God.

 For we are God’s fellow workers; you are God’s field, you are God’s building.